emretto/benchmark-hadoop-on-paas/warmup-sessions/README.md

-Before running benchmarks on PaaS systems, this section aims to play around with essential aspects on a virtual environment.
+This section aims to play around with essential aspects in a virtual environment before running benchmarks on PaaS systems.

 In here, installation of Hadoop and other elements are documented, then followed by HiBench installation and execution.